Simultaneous upper and lower bounds of American-style option prices with hedging via neural networks: Problem formulation

 Denote $\mathcal{M}\subset\mathcal{M}^{U I}$ as the set of martingales that are both uniformly integrable and square integrable.
-We restrict our search for $M^*$ within the set $\mathcal{M}$, noting that the optimal martingales corresponding to the options we price would lie in this set.
-Since $M^*\in\mathcal{M}$ and is adapted to the Brownian filtration $\mathbb{F}$, the Brownian martingale representation theorem states that there exists a predictable process $H$ such that $\mathbb{E}\int_0^TH^2_s ds<\infty$, and
+We restrict our search for $M^*$ within the set $\mathcal{M}$.
+This does not pose a problem in our numerical experiments as the optimal martingales corresponding to the options we price satisfy this condition.
+Since $M^*\in\mathcal{M}$ and is adapted to the Brownian filtration $\mathbb{F}$, the Brownian martingale representation theorem states that there exists a predictable process $H$ with values in $\RR$ such that $\EV{\int_{0}^{T} H^{2}_{s} \D s} < \infty$, and

 This allows us to estimate the optimal martingale $M^*$ by approximating the process $H$ numerically, and then generate an upper bound of the option price.